OpenTechSchool/www.opentechschool.org/_cities/milan.md

   - alberto: Alberto Massa
   - giorgia
   - giorgio: Giorgio Mazzucchelli
-  - pietro909
+  - pietro
 ---

 ## About

+Milan is not just about fashion and design!
+Plenty of Tech events are popping up all over the city and is on this scenario we offer free workshops about new technologies for everyone.
-Started as a little learners' group about WebGL, ready to grow up and rock!
+Started as small WebGL enthusiast group, we are ready to grow up and rock!